MilkyBenji/MyFacialRecognition/README.md

-Here's your `README.md` in the requested format:

----

 # **FacialRecognitionApp**

 **FacialRecognitionApp** is a real-time face recognition system built using Python and OpenCV.
 This project demonstrates facial detection and recognition using the **Haar Cascade** and **Local Binary Patterns Histogram (LBPH)** algorithm.